DChandlerP/CIPP_US_Notes/README.md

 * **Incident response:** A predefined incident response program prepares the organization to detect, escalate, and remediate privacy incidents and data breaches in a way that aligns with legal requirements.
 * **Internal audit and risk management:** Internal audit tests controls and reports on privacy-related risks, while risk management functions analyze and communicate business, regulatory, and operational risk relevant to privacy.

+#### Privacy Risk Assessment Deep Dive
+* **Risk Definition:** The combination of the consequences of an event and the associated likelihood of occurrence.
+* **Privacy Assessment vs. PIA:**
+    * *Privacy Assessment:* A comprehensive, holistic review of an organization’s entire privacy risk profile.
+    * *Privacy Impact Assessment (PIA):* An analysis of discrete products, services, or processes to ensure legal compliance and mitigate risks.
+Should be forward-looking and conducted *before* implementation.
+* **Privacy Threshold Analysis (PTA):** Also called an "initial privacy assessment" or "express PIA."
+A preliminary investigation used to determine if a full-blown PIA is required.
+* **Legal Triggers for PIAs:**
+    * *Federal:* The **E-Government Act of 2002** requires federal agencies to conduct PIAs when implementing programs that collect personal info.
+    * *International:* Under GDPR Article 35, these are known as **Data Protection Impact Assessments (DPIA)**.
+* **Privacy Harms Models:**
+    * *Calo’s Harms Dimensions:* Categorizes risks as either measurable/objective or perceived/subjective.
+    * *Solove’s Taxonomy of Privacy:* Identifies risk based on four activities: collection, processing, dissemination, and invasions.
+    * *Nissenbaum’s Contextual Integrity:* Identifies risk based on whether data use aligns with the norms of a specific context.
+* **ISO 29134 (PIA Framework) Phases:**
+    1. Determining if a PIA is needed (PTA).
+    2. Preparation.
+    3. Performance (identifying data flows, analyzing risks/safeguards).
+    4. Follow-up.

 ### Implementation and Metrics

 * **Implementation and communication:** Successfully implementing a privacy framework requires communicating it to internal and external stakeholders and embedding its requirements into processes and technology, rather than leaving it as documentation only.